Call For A Free Consultation:

 Consequences of Refusing Mandatory Alcohol Screening

-As amended in 2018, Section 320.15 of the Criminal Code makes it illegal to refuse a demand for alcohol and/or drug screening.
-However, under the law, police technically still need "reasonable grounds" to suspect that a driver has drugs in their system before demanding drug screening.
+As amended in 2018, Section 320.15 of the Criminal Code makes it an offence to fail or refuse to comply, without reasonable excuse, with a lawful demand for alcohol and/or drug screening.
+However, under the law, police technically still need "reasonable grounds" to suspect that a driver has drugs in their system before demanding drug screening under section 320.27(1).

-The Federal penalties for refusing roadside screening are the same as those for a standard DUI conviction.
-Ontario's Highway Traffic Act mandates additional penalties, including an immediate 90-day administrative driver's license suspension, a $550 administrative penalty, and seven-day vehicle impoundment, with a $275 fee.
-Drivers who are ultimately convicted of a refuse-screening DUI face a driver's license suspension, mandatory alcohol/drug education or counseling, and other onerous penalties.
+The Federal penalties for refusing roadside screening are serious and overlap with other impaired-driving offences, but they are not identical to a basic DUI conviction: for a first offence, section 320.19 sets a higher minimum fine for a section 320.15(1) refusal than for a basic section 320.14(1) impaired-operation conviction.
+Ontario's Highway Traffic Act scheme also imposes additional administrative consequences.
+According to ontario.ca , a first refuse-or-fail occurrence can include an immediate 90-day administrative driver's licence suspension, a $550 administrative penalty, and seven-day vehicle impoundment.
+Drivers who are ultimately convicted of a refuse-screening offence face a driver's licence suspension, mandatory alcohol/drug education or counseling, and other onerous penalties.

 Roadside Breath Testing in Practice

 When police demand roadside screening, they must clearly explain the driver's legal obligation to comply with testing and the legal consequences of refusing it.
 An approved roadside screening device must be in their possession when the demand for testing is made.
 Officers are also required to ensure that their device is properly calibrated and tested.
 An officer's demand for screening must be carried out promptly, and the testing itself cannot cause an unreasonable detainment of the driver.
-For their part, a driver does not have the right to consult with their lawyer before consenting to screening.
+For their part, a driver generally does not have the right to consult with their lawyer before complying with roadside screening.

 Police can arrest a driver for a DUI based on refusing roadside screening for outright refusing to submit to roadside testing or failing to provide a suitable breath sample into the device.
 To provide a suitable sample, drivers must blow hard enough to trigger sensors that activate a buzzing sound.
 If the buzzer fails to sound, an officer will warn the driver to try again with a more robust exhale or risk arrest if they fail to trigger the buzzing.